 An appropriate rider will be prepared and made a part of the existing lease.

-All copies of such riders or insertions are to be dated and signed by the Resident and by the Executive Director or other authorized representative of CCHA.
+All copies of such riders or insertions are to be dated and signed by the Resident and by the Executive Director or other authorized representative of HACC.
 24 CFR § 966.4 (o)2

-At the time of leasing, the new resident will receive a copy of the applicable CCHA Lease and the following attachments:
+At the time of leasing, the new resident will receive a copy of the applicable HACC Lease and the following attachments:

 Pet Policy.